LordShiroe/agente-toolkit/examples/docs-qa/README.md

 const adapter = new OpenAIAdapter(process.env.OPENAI_API_KEY);

-// Agent automatically retrieves relevant docs and responds with citations const answer = await agent.run('How do I use LocalEmbedder with custom models?', adapter);
+// Agent automatically retrieves relevant docs and responds with citations const answer = await agent.run('How do I use TransformersEmbedder with custom models?', adapter);
-// → "Based on the documentation [1], LocalEmbedder accepts a model parameter..."
+// → "Based on the documentation [1], TransformersEmbedder accepts a model parameter..."
 ```

 ## Project Structure